facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 I want to pull out of the market until things calm down.

-Those are common sentiments about this time during an election year and with everything else that has been going on in 2020, you would be hard-pressed to find someone who hasn’t had one of those thoughts flit through their mind at least once.
+Those are common sentiments about this time during an election year and with the recent volatility in the stock market, you would be hard-pressed to find someone who hasn’t had one of those thoughts flit through their mind at least once.
 Those are dangerous thoughts, though.

-If you, like many investors, had pulled your money out of the stock market at the end of March, you would have missed out on over 50% gains in less than a year.
+Let’s look at a recent example back in 2020.
+If you, like many investors, had pulled your money out of the stock market at the end of March 2020, you would have missed out on over 40% growth by the end of that year.
 To be successful with stock market timing, you have to be right twice—when you pull your money out of the market and when you put it back in.
 Hardly anyone is that accurate.

 Adopting A Healthier Perspective

 When it comes to the stock market, past performance is no guarantee of future returns.
 Will the market go up or down for the remainder of the year?
-I don’t know.
-If you had asked me that in March, my answer would have been entirely wrong as I would have never guessed that we would see such an amazing recovery.
-How about the next two years or five years?
-Your guess is as good as mine.
+We don’t know.
+Thinking back to March 2020, we would have guessed incorrectly.
+What will the stock market do for the next two years or five years?
+Your guess is as good as ours.

-That is why I do not advocate investing in the stock market for one, two, or five years.
+That is why we do not advocate investing in the stock market for one, two, or five years.
 If you need your money during that time frame, you need to keep it somewhere safer.
 The stock market is a long-term investment, best for money that you won’t need for decades, like retirement funds.
-While I won’t dare to predict where the market will be at this time next year, I’m fairly confident that twenty years from today it will be higher.
-I could be wrong, but it has been up in every twenty-year period on record, which gives me hope.
+While we wouldn’t dare to predict where the market will be at this time next year, we are fairly confident that twenty years from today it will be higher.
+We could be wrong, but it has been up in every twenty-year period on record, which gives us hope.

 While it’s healthy to have a long-term perspective relative to your investments, it’s better to have an even longer-term perspective, an eternal one, relative to life itself.
 Where are you placing your trust?
 Even a robust stock market will never be enough.
 In today’s world, it’s important to raise our eyes above the chaos that surrounds us and place them on the Prince of Peace.